-When we use the terms "Hand Tooled" or "Hand Carved", we mean them very literally.
-Most retailers advertising and selling "hand tooled belts" are actually selling a machined belt that has the appearance of a "hand tooled belt" when in reality, there is no hand tooling involved at all.
-Their machine has a big steel wheel with the pattern on it and they feed a blank belt strip through it and in twenty seconds they have a "hand tooled belt".
+When we use the terms "Hand Tooled" or "Hand Carved", we mean them literally.
+Most retailers advertise and sell machined belts that only appear to be "hand tooled".
+In reality they are belts that have been machined using steel rollers and pre-fabricated "stamp like" patterns.
 If you want to know if a belt has been hand tooled, or hand crafted, it is as simple as looking at the quality and the price tag.
 Any complicated floral pattern that is priced below seventy-five dollars is likely machined.
 From start to finish, depending of course on how many options are included, all of or our floral patterns require well over six hours to complete.
 So you can see, very few people would be willing to spend six hours or more at a leather bench for $40.00 in wages.

 Why is it so important that the belt actually be hand tooled? - you might be asking.
 Well, good question.
 Simply put, finely tooled leather is a work of art.
 "Artistry in leather" we like to call it.
 The process might accurately be compared with sculpture work or some forms of painting.
 Really good leather tooling requires artistic talent and months of practice and experimentation.

 Take it one step further - all of our floral patterns are drawn or designed on paper by Bill Briggs and Roland Briggs so they are in every sense, a work of art.
 Some people place great value in fine art and are willing to pay for good work.
 Another value that is inherent in a finely hand tooled belt lies in the fact that each one is actually unique in character.